 Scania’s exposure to chemicals use exists both during production and when the vehicle is being serviced.
 Scania’s Environmental Principles underscores the following principles for chemical management:

-Products containing chemical substances included in the STD4159 Grey list (see below) must be monitored.
-We seek less hazardous alternatives when they are technically and economically feasible.
+- Products containing chemical substances covered by STD4159 Restricted list (see below) should not be present in chemical products.
+We always seek less hazardous alternatives when they are technically and economically feasible.

 In products and production